foglar/nix-config/README.md

 pamtester sudo <username> authenticate
 ```

-- for more information about Yubikeys and NixOS look at the [nixos wiki](https://nixos.wiki/wiki/Yubikey) or [EmergentMind's](https://github.com/EmergentMind) [video on youtube](https://www.youtube.com/watch?v=3CeXbONjIgE)
+- For more information about Yubikeys and NixOS look at the [nixos wiki](https://nixos.wiki/wiki/Yubikey) or [EmergentMind's](https://github.com/EmergentMind) [video on youtube](https://www.youtube.com/watch?v=3CeXbONjIgE)

 ### SSH configuration

-- declarative ssh keys configuration
+- Declarative ssh keys configuration
-- will be simplified in near future
+- Will be simplified in near future

 ```bash
 nix-shell -p sops neovim